 Concise Curriculum Vitae

-In 2009 he succeeded, by using NASA’s Six Millennium Catalog of Phases of the Moon, in determining the initial year (AD 271) of De ratione paschali, i.e. the early medieval Latin text containing the legendary 19‑year Paschal cycle of Anatolius, the famous third century Alexandrian computist who had invented the underlying very first Metonic 19‑year lunar cycle, referred to as the proto‑Alexandrian cycle.
-His reconstruction of this 19‑year lunar cycle, was the subject of the presentation he gave at the international conference on the science of computus which took place at the university of Galway in 2010.
-This presentation resulted in his article entitled “The initial year of De ratione paschali and the relevance of its paschal dates”, which was published in 2017 in the proceedings of that conference.
-After having argued, at a similar conference in 2018, that shortly before the first council of Nicaea in AD 325 a completely different second Metonic 19‑year lunar cycle, referred to as the archetypal Alexandrian cycle, must have been constructed in Alexandria, he decided to write this very book, in which he describes not only his reconstruction of both the lost Alexandrian Metonic 19‑year lunar cycles in question, but also the development from the second of them to the so called classical Alexandrian cycle from which after the Gregorian reform in AD 1582, after preparatory work by the Italian astronomer Luigi Lilio, the German mathematician Christoph Clavius would develop a modern system for determining (Gregorian calendar) dates of Easter.
+In 2009 he succeeded, by using NASA’s Six Millennium Catalog of Phases of the Moon, in determining the original Metonic 19‑year lunar cycle underlying the fifth century Latin text De ratione paschali containing the legendary 19‑year Paschal cycle of the famous third century Alexandrian computist Anatolius.
+His reconstruction of this lost 19‑year lunar cycle, referred to as the proto‑Alexandrian cycle, was the subject of the presentation he gave at the international conference on the science of computus which took place at the university of Galway in 2010.
+This presentation resulted in his pioneering article entitled “The initial year of De ratione paschali and the relevance of its paschal dates”, which was published in 2017 in the proceedings of that conference.
+After having argued, at a similar conference in 2018, that shortly before the council of Nicaea in AD 325, turning point in the history of Christianity, in Alexandria a completely different Metonic 19‑year lunar cycle, referred to as the archetypal Alexandrian cycle, must have been constructed, he decided to write a book describing how he, again using NASA’s Six Millennium Catalog, reconstructed this very 19‑year lunar cycle as well as Anatolius’ 19‑year lunar cycle, the latter apparently being equal to the proto‑Alexandrian cycle.
+The first edition of this book, entitled “Reconstructing Metonic 19‑year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon)”, appeared in 2019; in this groundbreaking book he not only reconstructs both these historically important lost ante‑Nicene Alexandrian Metonic 19‑year lunar cycles and explains the (unmistakably ante‑Nicene) 2‑day gap between them but also describes the development from the archetypal Alexandrian cycle to the so called classical Alexandrian cycle from which around the great calendar reform in AD 1582, turning point in the history of chronology, a more realistic (but necessarily also more complicated) method for determining Gregorian calendar dates of Easter would be developed.

 © Jan Zuidhoek 2019‑2022